-For these purposes, the term "U.S. person" means any one of the following:

-- An individual who, for federal income tax purposes, is a citizen or resident of the United States. - A corporation (or other business entity treated as a corporation for federal income tax purposes) created or organized under the laws of the United States, any state thereof or the District of Columbia. - An estate whose income is subject to federal income tax, regardless of its source. - A trust if a court within the United States is able to exercise primary supervision over the administration of the trust and one or more U.S. Persons have the authority to control all substantial decisions of the trust.

-To the extent provided in Treasury regulations, certain trusts in existence on August 20, 1996, and treated as U.S. Persons prior to such date, that elect to be treated as U.S. Persons.
+The term "non-U.S. person" means any person that is not a "U.S. person."
+A U.S. person is a citizen or resident of the United States, a corporation, partnership or other entity created or organized in or under the laws of the United States or any state (other than a partnership that is not treated as a U.S. person under any applicable Treasury regulations), an estate whose income is subject to United States federal income tax regardless of its source, or a trust if a court within the United States is able to exercise primary supervision over the administration of the trust and one or more U.S. persons have the authority to control all substantial decisions of the trust.
+Notwithstanding the preceding sentence, to the extent provided in Treasury regulations, certain trusts in existence on August 20, 1996 and treated as U.S. persons prior to such date, that elect to continue to be treated as a U.S. persons, also will be U.S. persons.

-A "Non-U.S. person" is a beneficial owner of a Certificate that is an individual, a corporation, a trust or an estate that is not a U.S. person.

-If a partnership (or other entity treated as a partnership for federal income tax purposes) holds Certificates, the treatment of a partner will generally depend upon the status of the particular partner and the activities of the partnership.
-If you are a partner in such a partnership, you should consult your own tax advisors.